Space CLI: Manage Flashcards with AI in Your Terminal

 Who Space CLI is for

 • Language learners going systematic.
-Learning Japanese and want to auto-generate example sentences from your existing vocabulary deck.
+Auto-generate example sentences from an existing vocabulary deck, or extract new vocab from articles and subtitles.
 One pipe command does it.

 Ready?
 One command: